kamilawad/Bike-Track/README.md

 - As a user, I want to join collaborative events, so I can participate in group rides and meet other cycling.
 - As a user, I want to use the chat feature, so I can communicate with other users and share my experiences.
 - As a user, I want to participate in event races and marathons, so I can challenge myself and compete with others.
-- As a regular user, I want to track races from the mobile app, so I can follow the progress of the races and marathons.
 - As an organizer, I want to create events on the app, so I can invite users to participate.

 <br><br>
 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>

-###  Coffee Express is built using the following technologies:
+###  Bike Track is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
 - For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.